AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/Documentation/03 - Security & Compliance Policies.md

 ```powershell
 dsregcmd /status
 ```
-2. Ensure that the device shows as Hybrid Azure AD joined and Windows Hello authentication is active.
+2. Ensure that the device shows as Hybrid Azure AD joined and Windows Hello authentication is active..
-This configuration enables passwordless authentication using Windows Hello for Business in a hybrid Active Directory and Azure AD environment, leveraging the Key Trust model.
 > Devices are hybrid Azure AD joined and authenticate without passwords, improving security and user experience.

+---
+### ⚠️ Important Deployment Note (Lab Limitations)

+> **Note:**
+> The initial deployment was performed in a test lab environment using a non-verified custom domain.
+As a result, certain functionalities such as **Windows Hello for Business**, **Multi-Factor Authentication (MFA)**, and some **Intune Conditional Access policies** could not be fully validated, particularly in a hybrid identity scenario.
+>
+> In a **production environment** with a **properly verified domain** (including DNS TXT and MX records configured in Azure AD), these features would function as expected and could be deployed following the same steps outlined in this guide.
+>
+> To ensure a fully functional and demonstrable result, the next section includes a **cloud-only deployment scenario**, which leverages Azure AD cloud-native users and devices (Azure AD Join), allowing a streamlined and modern configuration of **Windows Hello for Business**, **MFA**, and **Conditional Access** — fully managed through **Microsoft Intune**.

+---

+### ✅ E. Windows Hello for Business – Azure AD Cloud-only Deployment Guide

 ![Hello-Intunet](https://github.com/AliChoukatli/CyberShield-Enterprise/blob/main/03_AzureAD_Sync_%26_Endpoint_Security/Screenshots/Hello-Config-Intune.png)